-Several laws were passed after Putin returned to the presidency that appeared to limit or negate the initiatives carried out during Medvedev's presidency that were viewed as supporting democratization and human rights to some degree.14
+Several laws were passed after Putin returned to the presidency that appeared to limit or negate the initiatives carried out during Medvedev's presidency that were viewed as supporting democratization and human rights to some degree.24

 - In June 2012, Putin approved a law increasing the fine for individuals convicted for "violating the public order" to over \$9,000 and for organizers of unapproved demonstrations to \$30,500.
 Most observers viewed the law as a further threat to freedom of assembly in Russia. - In July 2012, Putin approved a law requiring NGOs that receive foreign grants to register as "foreign agents."
 The law entered force on November 20, 2012.
-Virtually all NGOs refused to register under the new law, and faced the threat of closure, including the For Human Rights NGO, headed by Lev Ponomaryev, and the Moscow Helsinki Group, headed by Lyudmila Alekseyeva.
-Both groups reported that they had requested and received letters from the State Department denying that the U.S. government played any role in the day-to-day affairs of the NGOs.
-In response to the statements by some groups that they would not register, the legislature enacted amendments to the law in October 2012 imposing fines of up to \$16,000 on NGOs that failed to register. - In late July 2012, Putin approved a law partly restoring a law changed last year that had de-criminalized defamation.
-Under the new law, a civil penalty of up to \$155,000 may be levied.
-The old law, which classified defamation as a felony, had led to hundreds of convictions each year.
-Critics viewed the new law as reinstituting means to suppress media reporting on or citizens' complaints about official malfeasance. - In late July 2012, Putin approved a law "protecting children" from Internet content deemed harmful, including child pornography and advocacy of drug use, as well as materials that incite racial, ethnic, or religious hatred.
+Virtually all NGOs refused to register under the new law, and faced the threat of closure.
+In response to the statements by some groups that they would not register, the legislature enacted amendments to the law in October 2012 imposing fines of up to \$16,000 on NGOs that failed to register. - In late July 2012, Putin approved a law partly restoring a law changed in 2011 that had de-criminalized defamation.
+Under the new law, a civil penalty of up to \$155,000 could be levied.
+The old law, which had classified defamation as a felony, had led to hundreds of convictions each year.
+Critics viewed the new law as reinstituting means to suppress media reporting on, or citizens' complaints about, official malfeasance. - In late July 2012, Putin approved a law "protecting children" from Internet content deemed harmful, including child pornography and advocacy of drug use, as well as materials that incite racial, ethnic, or religious hatred.
 A blacklist of Internet sites was established.
 Observers have raised concerns about the ambiguity of the law and about the danger that whole websites, rather than individual webpages, might be blocked. - In late September 2012, the Supreme Court decreed that Russian citizens who received beatings from the police had no right to resist, because the beatings were presumed to be lawful unless they later were challenged in court. - In early November 2012, Putin signed a law broadening the definition of treason to include divulging a state secret or "providing consulting or other work to a foreign state or international organization" that later is deemed to violate Russian security interests.
-The office of the High Representative of the European Union for Foreign Affairs and Security Policy issued a statement raising concerns about the ambiguous and broad scope of the legislation, and warned that it and other recent laws "would limit the space for civil society development, and increase the scope for intimidation."15
+The office of the High Representative of the European Union

-14 For one assessment of the vitiation of the Medvedev reforms, see CEDR, January 15, 2013, Doc.
+24 For one assessment of the vitiation of the Medvedev reforms, see CEDR, January 15, 2013, Doc.
 No. CEP-008011.